robson1977/cconfig/README.md

 ### vcpkg

-Once `cconfig` is available in the official vcpkg registry, you can install it with:
+`cconfig` is officially in VCPKG you can install it:

 ```bash
 vcpkg install cconfig